phillipabplanalp/phillipabplanalp.github.io/_posts/2019-02-03-Project_Summary.md

        <p class="ex1">
        <font face = "Verdana" size =" 2">Date: 2004</font><br /><br>

-       This was designed and built by my brother(12y) and I(14y) to carry two karts + spare part.
+       This was designed and built by my brother(12y) and I(14y) to carry two karts + spare parts.
 The images below show the trailer bare frame prior to it being enclosed<br>

        <h2>Radio-Controlled Model Airplane</h2>